-- how to maximize their performance at two or more jobs.
+- How to maximize your performance at two or more jobs?

-That’s where this book comes in.
-With practical advice and an insider’s perspective on how businesses work and manager’s think, this guide will help people not just start one of these side gigs but thrive in it while not letting their primary job and primary relationships suffer.
+With practical advice and an insider’s perspective on how businesses work and how managers think, this guide will help you not just start a second job but thrive in it while not letting your primary job and primary relationships suffer.

-Many people assume that working for the same company for many years provides job security.
-In this book we show them what really provides job security: improving and maintain their performance at their first job in order to build trust with their first employer all while doing the same with a second job, so they can obtain true security.
+You may assume that working for the same company for many years provides job security.
+This book will show you what really provides job security: diversifying your income streams.
+You will learn how to improve and maintain your performance at your first job in order to build trust with your primary employer all while doing the same with a second job, so you can obtain true security.

-It’s a handbook to help professionals navigate pitfalls that HR sets up to impede the person from having a second job.
+It’s a handbook to help professionals like yourself navigate the pitfalls that human resource departments often set up to impede you from having a second job.

-The introduction introduces you to our story, why we wrote the book, what we hope it accomplishes, and who its for.
+The introduction introduces you to our story, why we wrote the book, what we hope it accomplishes, and who it is for.

 Section I: Setting the Stage

-This first 5 chapters give readers a “behinds-the-scenes” look at the realities of workplaces from the HR perspective and addresses all the things the reader will want to know BEFORE they begin a second job.
+The first five chapters give you a “behind-the-scenes” look at the realities of workplaces from HR’s perspective and address all the points you will want to know before you begin a second job.

 Chapter 1: Is a Second Career Right for You?

-Chapter 1 will give readers a better sense of how to view their job, their reason for doing those jobs, and how their manager sees them.
-Too often our decisions regarding money, job security, and careers are skewed by our fears.
-This chapter will put those concerns in their proper place, so readers can make better decisions and see those big forces not just from their own perspective, but from the perspective of employers.
+Chapter 1 will give you a better sense of how to view your primary and secondary jobs, your reason for doing those jobs, and how your manager sees them.
+Too often decisions regarding money, job security, and careers are skewed by fears.
+This chapter will put those fears in their proper place, so you can make better decisions and see those big forces not just from your own perspective, but from the perspective of employers.

 Chapter 2: Getting in the Mind of Management